 Murray Gunn has worked for several firms as a fund manager in global bonds, currencies and stocks, including long posts at Standard Life Investments and the Abu Dhabi Investment Authority.
 He then joined HSBC Bank as Head of Technical Analysis.
 A published author (Trading Regime Analysis), he has served on the board of the Society of Technical Analysts (UK), and delivered lectures on the Elliott Wave Principle to students at Queen Mary University and Kings College London.
 Watch for Murray's commentary in Global Market Perspective, Interest Rates and Currency Pro Services, and on deflation.com.

-Al Graham provide intraday commentary about European markets to institutional subscribers and contributes intraday stocks and currency coverage for Australia, Taiwan and Korea.
+Al Graham provides intraday commentary about European markets to institutional subscribers and contributes intraday stocks and currency coverage for Australia, Taiwan and Korea.
 He first joined EWI in 1992 as an intraday overnight analyst and created EWI's Global Energy Outlook, which he edited until 1999.

 Based in Egypt, Nady Laymoud has been providing intensive Elliott wave analysis of multiple markets, daily, since 2009.
 He is a co-founder of MawgatFX, the first Elliott wave daily currencies newsletter for the Middle East, in Arabic.
-Prior to joining EWI at 2017, Nady was the Head Elliott Wave Analyst at ElliottWaveForex.
-Today, he contributes daily to our Pro Services, forecasting markets from FX to energy and more.
+Prior to joining EWI in2017, Nady was the Head Elliott Wave Analyst at ElliottWaveForex.
+Today, he contributes to our Pro Services, forecasting markets from FX to energy and more.

 Matt Lampert is the director of research at the Socionomics Institute.
 He is a graduate of the University of Cambridge and has spoken about socionomic theory throughout the U.S. and Europe.
 He is a board member of the Socionomics Foundation and editor-in-chief of the monthly magazine The Socionomist.
 His research has been supported by the National Academy of Sciences with funds from the National Science Foundation, and his work has been featured by USA Today, CNBC, the Associated Press and other popular news and scholarly publications.

 Areas of research include electoral decision-making, financial markets and popular culture.ANALYST SPOTLIGHT